 - 1 teaspoon ground coriander

-- 2 (19 ounce) cans no salt added white kidney beans, divided and rinsed and drained
+- 2 (19-ounce) cans no salt added white kidney beans, divided (rinse and drain before using)

 - 2.5 to 3 cups low sodium chicken broth, depending on how loose or thin you want the chili

 - 2 tablespoons lime juice, from about 1 lime

 - Avocado, halved, pitted, peeled and sliced

 - To broil peppers, line a baking sheet with aluminum foil and place peppers on it.
 Place baking sheet on upper rack of your oven and broil for about 3 to 4 minutes.
 Carefully remove from oven, turn and broil for another 3 to 4 minutes.
 The outside of the pepper should be charred.